dsciitpatna/Shabd/README.md

 #### Rules for contribution
 * Raise an issue before making PR.
+* Follow PR guidelines
+* One commit should be there for every PR.
+After requested changes you can make extra commits.
 * Make all the PR's in development branch.
 * Contact the mentors at Gitter or Slack channel before contributing.

+## Mentors
+* Anmol Chadda
+* Bhavna Haritsa

+## Contributors
+* Aparsh Gupta
+* Neeraj Goyal
+* Vijaya
+* Ayushi
+* Jonish